 The Bottom Line:

 Surgery can have many potential benefits, but each benefit comes with a cost.
-Unless your problem is life-threatening or you have some very special circumstances (some professional athletes with devastating injuries, for example), surgery should never be the first option to treat it.
+Unless your problem is life-threatening or you have some very special circumstances (some professional athletes with devastating injuries, for example), surgery should never be the first option.
 The role of preventive care cannot be over-emphasized.
 Staying healthy is so much better than the alternative.
-Encouraging healthy living and routine check-ups should be the primary tenets of modern healthcare.
+Encouraging healthy living and monitoring status with regular check-ups should be the primary tenets of modern healthcare.